ncbi/ribovore/documentation/ribotyper.md

 The two output files that end in `.out` include per-sequence tabular data, with one line per sequence with fields separated by whitespace (spaces, not tabs).
-These two files, along with all output files, will both be in the new directory 'test' that was created by the example run above.
+These two files, along with all output files, will both be in the new directory `test` that was created by the example run above.

 The two file types are a 'short' file of 6 columns, and a 'long' file